HameedAli-Dev/HameedAli-Dev/README.md

 ## Welcome to My Profile!

 👋 Hello there!

-I'm a certified, top-rated, award-winning Full Stack Web Developer with a passion for crafting exceptional digital experiences.
-With over eight years of hands-on experience since 2016, I specialize in creating dynamic applications, captivating websites, and engaging landing pages.
+META-certified, top-rated, award-winning Full Stack Web Developer with a passion for crafting exceptional digital experiences.
+With over Five years of hands-on experience, I specialize in creating dynamic applications, captivating websites, and engaging landing pages.
 My expertise spans across the entire spectrum of web development, including front-end, back-end, and WordPress customization.

 ### Why Choose Me?